 How to Dye Facial Hair

-All you need to know about dyeing facial hair, whether a mustache, sideburns or a full beard, no matter how gray you are or how hard to manage the problem seems.
+All you need to know about dyeing facial hair, whether a mustache, sideburns, or a full beard, no matter how gray you are or how hard to manage the problem seems.
 Find out which products and colors create the most natural looking results, how to touch up color between treatments, and how to avoid dryness and irritations.

-A white beard or mustache could make you look distinguished if you're old enough for that kind of image, but if your facial hair is in the process of graying, it probably looks scruffy.
+A white beard or mustache could make you look distinguished if you're old enough for that kind of image, but if your facial hair is still in the process of graying, it probably looks scruffy.
 The most logical thing to do is shave, but if facing a lifetime of barefacedness is too much to bear, you'll have to dye.

-For Less than 20 Percent Gray
+For Facial Hair With Less Than 20 Percent Gray

 How to Choose the Right Color

 For Dark Hair

 Because results are always a tad darker than predicted, you should choose a shade lighter than your original beard or mustache color.
 If your natural color is dark brown, for example, go for medium brown.
 It'll be dark enough to cover grays, but won’t touch darker hairs.
 If you choose a shade as dark as your darkest beard hairs, you’ll end up with an unnatural looking, uniformal color, and everyone will notice you’ve dyed.

 This also applies if your hair is naturally black.
 Hair that is dyed black always looks artificial, so choose dark brown.